Community Service Guide

 If you are looking for anything from a personal assistant to fun activities and events in your area, then you can search for and locate these within the directory.

-The directory contains details of more than 600 organisations and services available to people living in Lambeth.
+The directory contains details of more than 600 organisations and services available to people living in Lambeth and Southwark.
 Some are local, some are London-wide and some are national.

 Whether you are suffering from mental health difficulties yourself, or you have a friend or family member who is struggling, you can use this directory to find support.